LTUC/amman-dotnet-401d2/Lectures/Class01/README.md

 1. Overview of the class
    - Syllabus
-   - Bonus weekly Discussions
    - Lecture Hours/Lab Hours
    - 1:1 in week 3.
    - My office hours
-   - Expectations of self research (15 min rule)
+   - Expectations of asking for assistance (15 min rule)
-   - 5 min Lightning Talks

 **C# Basics**
 * What is C#